 The biggest plus?
 You only have to pay for the space you use, so it can be economical if you have a large item but don’t want to rent an entire truck.
 The biggest negative?
 You’ll have to hire all your own moving help or do it yourself.
 The company doesn’t even offer packing supplies.

-The company is very new to the moving scene (it was founded in 2022), which means reviews and pricing data are harder to come by.
-That said, it holds all the required licensing, including registration with the U.S. Department of Transportation, and has the facilities necessary to service long-distance moves.
+The company is new to the moving scene (it was founded in 2022), but in this case, new doesn’t mean inexperienced.
+The company’s founder, who has more than 30 years of experience in the moving industry, created MovingYourself after selling his previous company, MovingPlace.
+Moving Yourself holds all the required licensing, including registration with the U.S. Department of Transportation, and has the facilities necessary to service long-distance moves.

 Keep reading this MovingYourself review to see if this company is the right fit for your upcoming relocation.